Docker » Storage & Security

 Docker Storage: Volumes, Bind Mounts, and tmpfs

 By default, data inside a container disappears when the container stops.
 This is actually a feature, not a bug: it keeps containers lightweight and reproducible.
-However, most real applications need to persist data somewhere.
+Every write a container makes goes into a thin, copy-on-write writable layer stacked on top of the read-only image layers.
+Delete the container and that layer is gone with it.

 Scenario Best Storage Type Why